-During the early 2000’s, it became evident that voluntary Bay cleanup efforts were lagging and poor water quality still plagued the Chesapeake.
-As a result, on December 29, 2010, the U.S. Environmental Protection Agency established the Chesapeake Bay cleanup plan.
-The cleanup plan, known as the Chesapeake Bay Total Maximum Daily Load (Leaving MDE), set federally regulated limits of nitrogen, phosphorus, and sediments across Bay jurisdictions to meet water quality goals that are to be achieved by the year 2025.
+During the early 2000s, it was evident that voluntary Bay cleanup efforts were lagging and poor water quality still plagued the Chesapeake.
+As a result, on December 29, 2010, the U.S. Environmental Protection Agency established the Chesapeake Bay Cleanup Plan.
+The cleanup plan, known as the Chesapeake Bay Total Maximum Daily Load (leaving MDE), set federally regulated limits of nitrogen, phosphorus, and sediments across Bay jurisdictions to meet water quality goals that are to be achieved by the year 2025.

 Learn more about Maryland's Chesapeake Bay Cleanup Plan.